GROSSMONT INSTRUMENTAL MUSIC

 Tyler Deardon

 At Steele Canyon High School, Tyler immersed himself in all aspects of band life, participating in marching competitions, pops concerts, and musicals.
-In his junior year, he played a key role in Steele Canyon's championship-winning show, "Toys."
-In addition to his own musical development, Tyler was dedicated to giving back to his community.
 He returned to his middle school to teach marching etiquette and inspire the next generation of musicians, preparing them for their future high school band experiences.

 Tyler continued his musical education at the collegiate level, joining the Cuyamaca Symphonic Band and furthering his performance skills.
-In 2018, he took his passion to new heights by joining the Gold Drum and Bugle Corps for their show "Through Our Eyes."
-Competing across the United States, Tyler’s hard work and dedication contributed to the corps winning the Bronze Medal in Open Class at the Drum Corps International World Championships.
+In 2018, he took his passion to new heights by joining the Gold Drum and Bugle Corps.

 Currently, Tyler is the Trumpet Section Leader for the SDSU Aztecs Marching Band, where he continues to hone his leadership skills and inspire the next generation of musicians.